openethereum/pwasm-test/README.md

 ## Run

-`cargo test --features=pwasm-std/std`
+`cargo test --features=pwasm-ethereum/std`

 # License

-`parity-wasm` is primarily distributed under the terms of both the MIT license and the Apache License (Version 2.0), at your choice.
+`parity-test` is primarily distributed under the terms of both the MIT license and the Apache License (Version 2.0), at your choice.

 See LICENSE-APACHE, and LICENSE-MIT for details.